 The CLF is committed to giving a voice to all those affected by lymphedema.
 There is a role for each one of us.
 If you are a patient, you and your family already have experience of how lymphedema has impacted your life.
 Advocacy takes many forms.
 It can involve you telling your story to elected politicians and policy makers to persuade them of the need for change.
 If you are a health care professional, you could look for opportunities to emphasize the importance of early diagnosis and treatment for lymphedema and the need for more services to be covered by government health plans.
 We can all help get the message out by looking for opportunities to be heard in newspapers, magazine, radio and on television.
 Click here for some practical tips on advocacy, or here to learn about your role in advocating for lymphedema.

 Click here to read an article from Pathways magazine about patient advocacy.

-Stay up-to-date with developments in research, diagnosis and treatment by subscribing to Canada’s only lymphedema magazine dedicated to empowering patients and professionals.
-You can purchase an annual subscription to Pathways magazine by contacting one of the CLF’s provincial affiliates.
+Stay up-to-date with developments in research, diagnosis and treatment with a subscription to Pathways, Canada’s only lymphedema magazine dedicated to empowering patients and professionals.

 Health care professionals can also subscribe to our HP Toolkit for access to wide range of tools and supports for lymphedema clinical practice.
 Learn more at this link.